-Apps A/B testing is a process of dividing the target audience into groups and checking how a change in a variable can affect user behavior.
+Apps A/B testing is a process of dividing the target audience into groups and checking how a change in a variable can affect user behaviour.
 The testing is essential to identify the best user experience.
 This aids the overall app’s growth.
 It is important to develop a hypothesis before running an A/B test that will help you arrive at an action point.

 App store optimization is an ongoing process, and conducting the A/B testing enables you to maintain the app’s high ranking by helping you improve the conversion rates.

-Benefits of A/B testing
+Benefits of A/B Testing App Store

 To make the best of your advertising cost and to boost conversion, A/B testing is essential.
 The other benefits are: